 Speed and Clarity as Trust Signals

-Proactive communication means answering questions before your client even thinks to ask them.
-The moment a client has to chase you for an update, you’ve already lost some of their confidence.
-Staying one step ahead builds an incredible amount of goodwill.
+Proactive communication means answering questions before your client thinks to ask them.
+When a client has to chase you for an update, you lose confidence; staying one step ahead builds goodwill.

 The Ultimate Project Kickoff Checklist